-Taking a closer look at the responses for the remaining congestion indicator, one also finds the above described correlations satisfied for all three observables with indicator~$\indi{2}$ being a special case.
-Before discussing the latter, we begin with the more generous velocity range of indicator~$\indi{3}$, which demonstrates the importance of choosing smaller velocity ranges to indicate congestion when studying traffic dynamics with response functions.
+A more detailed examination of the responses for the remaining congestion indicator reveals that the aforementioned correlations are also present in all three observables, with indicator~$\indi{2}$ representing a special case.
+Before discussing the latter, we will begin with the discussion of indicator~$\indi{3}$, which demonstrates the importance of choosing smaller velocity ranges to indicate congestion when studying traffic dynamics with response functions.
 While the minima and maxima of responses to~$\indi{3}$ are visible in case of interchange Breitscheid and motorway A3 in \fig{fig:generic_shape}(a)~and~(c), the response at interchange Herne does not exhibit any clear maxima or minima in \fig{fig:generic_shape}(b).
 Thus, it would not be possible to obtain any information about the traffic situation at interchange Herne.
 In addition, the amplitudes of the local minima and maxima of the responses to~$\indi{3}$ show either much smaller values, or values in range of indicator~$\indi{2}$ in case of motorway A3 and interchange Breitscheid.
-Both findings demonstrate that one is able to extract more detailed information about the system by applying multiple indicators.
-If we restrict a comparison of the remaining three indicators to the case of interchange Breitscheid, we find the amplitudes of the minima (maxima) shrinking (increasing) with increasing values of the velocity ranges.
-In terms of traffic theory one may expect to find this behavior.
-During formation of a dense congested phase, i.e. small distances between vehicles moving with small average velocity (e.g. $v < 20$ km/h ), an abrupt deceleration to small velocities induces a strong drop of flow rate and increase of local density, respectively.
-In contrast, less dense congestion allows vehicles to move with higher velocities, resulting in smaller drops of flow rate and the decrease of local density.
-Under the assumption of vehicle count preservation, the hydrodynamic relation in Eq.~\eqref{eq21_1} incorporates this.
+These findings demonstarte that the application of multiple indicators enables the extraction of more detailed information about the system.
+When the comparison of the remaining three indicators is restricted to the case of interchange Breitscheid, it can be observed that the amplitudes of the minima (maxima) decrease (increase) with increasing values of the velocity ranges.
+In terms of traffic flow theory, this behavior is expected.
+During the formation of a dense congestion phase, i.e. small distances between vehicles moving at low average velocity (e.g. $v < 20$ km/h ), an abrupt deceleration to low velocities induces a large drop in flow rate and an increase in local density.
+In contrast, less dense congestion allows vehicles to move at higher velocities, resulting in a smaller drop of flow rate and a decrease in local density.
+Under the assumption of vehicle number preservation, the hydrodynamic relation in Eq.~\eqref{eq21_1} takes this into account.